 I manage my diabetes using insulin pen injections.
 For me, it’s more comfortable racing with pens.
 To monitor my glucose levels, I now use Dexcom G6 CGM.
 Before using Dexcom, my diabetes management consisted of lots and lots of fingerpricking – up to 25 to 30 times a day!
 I worked out quite early on that in order to race, I needed to keep a very close eye on my diabetes and fingerpricking wasn’t giving me all the information I required in order to compete at my best.
 This is where Dexcom has stepped in – it plays a very important role for me, particularly on race days.

 On race days, I need to be particularly prepared so I carry two drink bottles in the car with me, one is water and the other helps to replace my sugars and electrolytes.
 When racing, the temperatures inside the car are typically 20-25 degrees hotter than the outside temperature.
 This combined with the fact we need to wear 4 layers of fire proof clothing means we lose 2-3 kilograms of body fluid per hour, so hydration is key in managing my levels.

 Definitely!
 These days, I’m more of a part time racing driver.
 I manage my own engineering business and spend time on the family farm during busy periods such as harvest.
 We still have to commit ourselves as full-time drivers though, so we need to maintain physical fitness even when we’re not driving.
 To do so I have to train 2-3 days a week in the gym with a trainer and a further 2-3 days on cardio such as running or cycling.
 I particularly love competing in half marathons, sprint distance triathlons and 5-10kms Fun Runs.
-Whether training in the gym or checking my levels during the night, everything is just easier with Dexcom G5 Mobile CGM.
+Whether training in the gym or checking my levels during the night, everything is just easier with my Dexcom.

 Q: How did you first find out about Dexcom and what were your initial impressions about this CGM?